KSCA (FM): FM 101.9 - "LA's Finest Rock"

-On July 1, 1994, at 5 p.m., KLIT reverted to KMPC's and KEDG's adult album alternative ("AAA") format as "FM 101.9", featuring the Dr. Demento show in the afternoons.
+On July 1, 1994, at 5 p.m., KLIT reverted to KMPC's and KEDG's AAA format as "FM 101.9", featuring the Dr. Demento show in the afternoons.
 Also added to the already eclectic playlist were the then new folk-rock artists that became very popular during the resurgence of that genre in the 1990s, including Jewel, Sarah McLachlan, The Wallflowers, Suzanne Vega, Shawn Colvin and Sheryl Crow (the latter artist's "All I Wanna Do" was the first song played).
 Upon FCC approval, the call sign switched to KSCA on September 1, 1994.
 FM 101.9 was known as "Southern California's Album Alternative", which later morphed into "LA's Finest Rock".

 Mike Morrison joined as Program Director from WXPN in Philadelphia.
 Nicole Sandler, formerly with KLOS and The Mark & Brian Show, joined for middays.
 The station later hired Chuck Moshontz, also from KLOS and paired him with Nicole to do mornings.
 After the first year, Sandler was promoted to Music Director.
 Others on the staff included Mimi Chen, Rich Guzmán, Terry Gladstone, Anita Gevinson and Merilee Kelly.
 The "KSCA Music Hall" (the hallway outside the deejay booth) hosted live performances by dozens of artists, some of whom had their debuts there before going on to superstardom, including the Dave Matthews Band.

 The AAA format lasted until midnight on February 5, 1997, when Golden West Broadcasting sold off its last radio property.
 The last song on "FM 101.9" was "Her Majesty" by The Beatles, which was preceded by a brief monologue from general manager of KSCA, Bill Ward.